CertusGroup/ciutshi/_sources/appendix_b.md.txt

 ##### Vision

-The vision statement for the data strategy must encapsulate the necessary future state of the institution's data infrastruture for enhanced data asset management.
+The vision statement for the data strategy must encapsulate the necessary future state of the institution's data infrastructure for enhanced data asset management.
 This will support the broader vision, but from a technology and information systems perspective.
 The vision statement must also point to key groups or people whom benefit from, or are determinant of, the vision's implementation.

 ##### Mission